-- Any combination of blue, orange, white/off white, or gray may be worn.
+- 1. Any combination of blue, orange, white/off-white, black or gray may be worn.
 All shirts must have sleeves. - 2.
-A white/off-white, blue, orange or gray collared polo (no more than 4 buttons) or a collared button front shirt-may be worn.
-Either long or short sleeves are permitted.
-Turtlenecks are permitted. - 3.
-Approved colors for all sweaters, sweatshirts, fleece tops and Scarfs are white/off-white, blue, orange, or gray.
-No hooded sweatshirts are permitted.
+Approved colors for all sweaters, sweatshirts, fleece tops and scarfs are white/off-white, blue, orange, black, or gray.